Dallas Executive Airport: History

 Redbird Airport (KRBD) was established in 1944 after 1026 acres were purchased by the City of Dallas to serve the general aviation needs in southwest Dallas.
 Redbird was renamed Dallas Executive Airport, effective May 1, 2002.

 The airport briefly saw scheduled commercial air service in 2011 by Corporate Flight Management operating as Branson Air Express.
 The carrier flew to Branson, Missouri using British Aerospace Jetstream 41 aircraft.

+In 2013, the Commemorative Air Force announced that they would build a "National Airbase" at Executive which would include their headquarters and main museum, both of which would be moved from Midland.
+In 2016, the Commemorative Air Force established their headquarters at the airport and currently occupies a hangar on the southeast side of the airfield.

+During 2017, extensive work was done to improve the existing runway.
+Additional work was done in 2018 to extend runway 13/31 to move the safety areas and protection zones onto the airport.